edwinnduti/edwinnduti/README.md

   - 📫 How to reach me **nduti316@gmail.com**

   - ⚡ Fun fact *AI is the future* but I still love Anime and my favorite was Bleach.

+  - 🗺️ Also count me in for adventures and travelling🥳
 </div>